Engage with DFAT

 Feasibility study on strengthening trade and investment with European Free Trade Association (EFTA) countries: submissions

 The Australian Government is pursuing new trade opportunities for Australian businesses.
-As Minister for Trade, Tourism and Investment, the Hon Dan Tehan MP, announced in February 2021, the Department of Foreign Affairs and Trade (DFAT) is undertaking a feasibility study on how best to strengthen trade and investment with the European Free Trade Association (EFTA), including possibly through a Free Trade Agreement (FTA).
+As former Minister for Trade, Tourism and Investment, the Hon Dan Tehan MP, announced in February 2021, the Department of Foreign Affairs and Trade (DFAT) is undertaking a feasibility study on how best to strengthen trade and investment with the European Free Trade Association (EFTA), including possibly through a Free Trade Agreement (FTA).
 The members of EFTA are Switzerland, Norway, Iceland and Liechtenstein.
 The feasibility study will be completed by 30 June 2021.

 The EFTA countries are significant investors in Australia.
 In 2019, investment from Switzerland was valued at more than $56 billion (ranked 12th), while investment from Norway was more than $25 billion (ranked 18th).
 EFTA investors value Australia’s high regulatory and legal standards and close integration with the economies of the Indo-Pacific.
 Total bilateral trade between Australia and EFTA was valued at $9.4 billion in 2019.